olga-demidko/documentation/docs/guide/introduction/deployment-options.md

 ### How Does a Private Cloud Deployment Work?
 All relevant components, which may include sensitive information, such as databases, engines and so on, are deployed in a separate cloud instance that is managed by NeuraLegion.
 Currently, the Private Cloud is deployed on AWS.
 Deployment to other cloud vendors can be added, as needed.
 NeuraLegion fully manages the deployment process for you.

+> [!WARNING|label:Important]
-!> **Important:** If you are interested in other deployment options, contact your sales representative.
+If you are interested in other deployment options, contact your sales representative.

 ![private-cloud-chart](media/private-cloud-chart.png ':size=100%')